AtsukoCoffey/healthy-food-recipes/README.md

 ## 5. Surface Plane

 ### Colour
-At the planning stage, I chose this colour scheme, which has a healthy, lively, clear and optimistic feeling, from the Adobe colour website.
+The color scheme that was originally planned has been changed to one that is more neutral and calming.
 [CREDITS Content References - Adobe Color API](#credits-content)

 <!-- ![Colour scheme](readme-img/colour-scheme1.png "Colour scheme") -->

-However, using only these colors couldn’t provide enough contrast, so I adjusted the color scheme as below.

 <!-- ![Colour scheme 2](readme-img/colour-scheme2.png "Colour scheme 2") -->

 ### Typography

-I selected "Poiret One" for the “Healthy Food Club” Logo from Google font API.
+I selected "Poiret One" for the Logo from Google font API.
 It is attractive and has sharp features and it’s not too heavy.
 For the site's basic font, I was considering using "Quicksand" for the best readability, however our target users are young people and since it’s not a huge business website so a little bit unique font like "Josefin Sans" might appeal well to this unique community.
 [TECHNOLOGY USED - Google Fonts](#tech)

 * "Poiret One"